Azure/azure-sdk/docs/cpp/documentation.md

 For example, a (very) simple docstring might look like:
 {% highlight cpp %}
 /**
- *   @struct az_appconf_client
+ *   @class client
- *   @brief The az_appconf_client represents the resources required for a connection to
- *          an Azure AppcConfiguration resource.
+ *   @brief The client represents the resources required for a connection to an Azure AppcConfiguration resource.
  */
 {% endhighlight %}